Involving the public in research

-We aim to make it easier for researchers to involve people in their research studies.
-Public involvement in your research will have the following benefits:
+We aim to make it easier for researchers, who are getting help from the RDS with developing their research, to involve the public in their research.
+Public involvement will have the following benefits:

 Our Participate Network can connect researchers to people willing to participate in a variety of roles: